wehlutyk/thesis/content/3-gistr-4-results.md

 If chunk-level insertion and deletion face each other, $r = 0$;
 otherwise, $r < 0$ if the deletion comes before the insertion in the utterances, $r > 0$ if the deletion comes after, and $|r|$ equals the number of conserved or replaced words separating the two.
 For a given value of $r$, we compute a robust linear regression of chunk-levle insertion size against chunk-level deletion size for all insertion-deletion chunks separated by $r$.
-We then take the slope of that regression as an indicator of the correspondence between the sizes of $r$-separated chunk-level insertions and deletions.
+We then take the slope of that regression as an indicator of the correspondence between the sizes of $r$-separated chunk-level insertions and deletions.^[
-^[The robust regression lets us minimise the impact of outliers in the distributions of chunk-level insertion sizes, which otherwise had a strong effect on more common correlation measures.
+The robust regression lets us minimise the impact of outliers in the distributions of chunk-level insertion sizes, which otherwise had a strong effect on more common correlation measures.
 The regression is computed using the Statsmodels statistics library for Python, which implements robust M-estimation using Huber's T norm [@huber_robust_1981] with a default parameter of 1.345.
 ]